 1. Create a seamless experience from desktop to mobile

 While each mobile career site is unique, the most successful contain many of the same features.
 Clean and simple design with clear navigation, the right information in a discoverable format, and an easy application process are all highly desirable features.
-With 71% of job seekers aged 18-34 willing to apply for a job via their mobile device if the process becomes easier, now is the time for companies to act and create the experience job seekers want.*
+With 71% of job seekers ages 18-34 willing to apply for a job via their mobile device if the process becomes easier, now is the time for companies to act and create the experience job seekers want.*

 2. Reduce friction in the hiring process by removing unnecessary steps